Plastic pollution is surging, so what are governments doing?

 Go DeeperCan we trust corporate climate pledges or is it greenwashing?

-Negotiations began last year over a U.N. treaty, which aims to create the world's first legally binding agreement on plastic pollution by the end of 2024 - and a breakthrough was achieved in June in Paris when 170 countries agreed to develop a first draft by November.
+Negotiations began in 2022 over a U.N. treaty, which aims to create the world's first legally binding agreement on plastic pollution by the end of 2024.

 Experts say it is urgently needed, with plastic consumption projected to nearly double by 2050 in G20 nations unless major global action is taken, causing even greater environmental damage, according to Back to Blue, a research initiative.